 Transportation at the Walt Disney World Swan

 Transportation is easy at the Swan.
-We love that you can walk to Epcot and Hollywood Studios, but if walking isn’t your thing, you can always take the Friendship Ferry to either Park.
+We love that you can walk to Epcot and Hollywood Studios; but if walking isn’t your thing, you can always take the Friendship Ferry to either Park.
 Walking to Epcot will take you to the back entrance of Epcot, the International Gateway, between UK and France in the world showcase.
 It’s the perfect place to start your day at Les Halles Boulangerie and Patisserie for breakfast.
 And if you want to walk to Hollywood Studios, this post can tell you how to get there.

-Going green at the Walt Disney World Swan
+Going Green at the Walt Disney World Swan

 One of the programs we loved at the Swan is their “Go Green” program.
-If you opt to forgo housekeeping services, they will give you a $5 voucher per day for use at any of their restaurants on site or an extra 500 points per day for your Mariott Bonvoy account.
+If you opt to forgo housekeeping services, they will give you a $5 voucher per day.
+You can use this at any of their restaurants on-site.
+Or an extra 500 points per day for your Mariott Bonvoy account.
 Using this program is easy and we love helping out the environment in any way we can, so it’s a win-win for us.

-Housekeeping will continue to bring you new water bottles, coffee and toiletries each day and will take your trash if you leave it for them, but your room will generally not be serviced.
+Housekeeping will continue to bring you new water bottles, coffee, and toiletries each day.
+And will take your trash if you leave it for them, but your room will generally not be serviced.
 Meaning no one will make your bed, or basically do any of the basic housekeeping you would expect.

 This is totally optional and could be challenging for large parties or longer stays, but for short stays we found it to be a great perk!